Zakaria-code2001/Zakaria-code2001/README.md

 <!-- About Section -->
 ## 📝 About Me

 - 🚀 Full Stack Developer | Backend Specialist
 - 🎓 Graduate of the ALX Software Engineering Program powered by Holberton
 - 🔭 I’m currently working on: **BionicTrainer**
 - 🌱 I’m learning: **AI-driven solutions for web applications**
 - 💬 Ask me about **Django, Flask, React, and building scalable systems**
-- 📫 How to reach me: [Email me](mailto:zakaria@example.com)
+- 📫 How to reach me: [Email](mailto:zakaria@example.com)

 ---